 The error you're seeing is related to the Silverlight plugin, which Netflix uses to play movies and TV shows on your computer.

-This error is usually caused by one of two things:
+This error is usually caused by one of three things:

 To fix this error, follow the steps below for your Windows or Mac computer.

 The Netflix.com player runs on the Microsoft Silverlight platform.
 Microsoft provides a free Fix It tool that you can download and run to resolve many Silverlight issues on computers running Windows 7 or later.
 Netflix recommends using the Microsoft Fix It Tool to resolve this error.

 If the Fix it Tool didn't clear the error, or if you're running Windows XP or Vista, try the troubleshooting steps below.